icunion/election-stats-icu/README.md

 ## Overview

 The library is intended to be used as part of a minimal app whose job is to set up a Redux store, wrap one of the `block` or `pages` components, and render the app to the DOM.
-The reason for this is so we can build an app designed to be delivered to the browser from a [Drupal 9](https://www.drupal.org) on imperialcollegeunion.org, and to separate that concern from the development of the live stats front-end, which can be done completely independently with just this library.
+The reason for this is so we can build an app designed to be delivered to the browser from a [Drupal 9](https://www.drupal.org) module on imperialcollegeunion.org, and to separate that concern from the development of the live stats front-end, which can be done completely independently with just this library.

-The library was created using [create-react-library](https://www.npmjs.com/package/create-react-library) and is organised into four main folders:
+The library was created using [create-react-library](https://www.npmjs.com/package/create-react-library) and is organised into eight main folders:

 * `arithmospora`: Code relating to connecting [Arithmospora](https://github.com/icunion/arithmospora) to a [Redux](https://redux.js.org/) state slice.
 * `blocks`: Top-level components intended to be rendered to a Drupal block (e.g. live stats banners).
 * `components`: The main component library used top level block and page components.
 * `config`: Provides environment specific configuration for connecting to Arithmospora.
+* `definitions`: Provides metadata relating to stats data, e.g. names of departments, progress markers, etc.
+* `hooks`: Useful non-arithmospora hooks (Arithmospora hooks can be found in `arithmospora/hooks`)
 * `pages`: Top-level components intended to be rendered as a full page, either in the content region of a .org page (full width) or completely standalone.
+* `styles`: Styles and sass variables common to all apps.

 ## Install